mattlittleson/cardano-pi/_docs/raspberrypi/wifi.md

 {% endhighlight %}

+3 - Test the config file for syntax errors
+{% highlight bash %}
+netplan apply
+{% endhighlight %}

+- If you get a permission denied error, great!
+The file was parsed correctly.

-3 - Changes to `/etc/netplan/50-cloud-init.yaml` will not persist across an instance reboot.
+4 - Changes to `/etc/netplan/50-cloud-init.yaml` will not persist across an instance reboot.
 To disable cloud-init's network configuration capabilities

 {% highlight bash %}
 sudo nano /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg